60 years of The Rolling Stones on BRAND NEW UK £5 coin!

 The design of this £5 coin by Chris Facey, showcases the iconic instruments of all four founder members of the band: Brian May’s Red Special guitar, John Deacon’s Fender Precision Bass™, Roger Taylor’s Ludwig™ bass drum, and Freddy Mercury’s Bechstein™ grand piano.

-• The first-time ever Queen have featured on a coin worldwide
+• The first-time ever that Queen have featured on a coin worldwide

 • The first-time ever a British band has been celebrated on UK coinage